 When your mind wants balance it does interesting things. in our first example of after image your mind creates the opposite color.

 when presented with opposite colors, of the same intensity and brightness, if the two colors are next to each other; you will see the line vibrate, this effect was used intentionally for music posters n the 1960's, termed Psychedelic art due to the bright contrasting colors.

 occasionally a speaker will inadvertently create this effect in a PowerPoint presentation, they may not notice, or know why, their audience avert their eyes.
 This example of your mind looking for balance involves unexpected results.

 Activating a Neutral

 In college, I took a card weaving class where we made a long strap to wear as a belt or guitar strap.
 The natural tones in fashion of the times made me choose a dark green and medium brown.
-The disappointing effect was Christmas colors instead of Knottingham forest.
+The disappointing effect was Christmas colors instead of Nottingham forest.
 After weaving the yarns together in a 2" wide Aztec inspired pattern, the proximity of the colors created an effect of green and red.
 The 'neutral' brown had been influenced by the proximity to green and shifted its appearance to red.
-The lesson learned was to be careful when placing neutrals next to saturated colors, unless you want the neutral to shift toward the compliment, or opposite, of the stronger color.
+The lesson learned was to be careful when placing neutrals next to saturated colors, unless you want the neutral to shift toward the compliment, or opposite on the color wheel, of the stronger color.

 Footnotes on this website are shown as a number following the text surrounded brackets, like this